Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Numerical simulations

 \begin{bfigure*}

 \end{bfigure*}

 As expected, the radial flows mix the plasma, pushing cold, dense, low-entropy gas outwards and bringing hot, dilute, high-entropy gas inwards.
-This mixing is dominated by the initial perturbation, whereas the spiral flows in such simulations modify the configuration in the opposite direction, with the low-entropy gas inside the discontinuity flowing inwards \citep{Keshet2012}.
+This mixing is dominated by the initial perturbation, whereas the subsequent spiral flows in such simulations modify the configuration in the opposite direction, with the low-entropy gas inside the discontinuity flowing inwards \citep{Keshet2012}.
 Consequently, at late times we find that the entropy inside $r\sim 1\Mpc$ increases with respect to its initial value.
 This increase is associated both with a decline in density and a more modest rise in temperature, such that the pressure decreases.
 As the figure demonstrates, the thermal distributions inside and perpendicular to the spiral plane are very similar to each other.
 The temperature profile is found to be similar also among different simulation codes, whereas the lowered density does differ somewhat among codes, corresponding to different efficiencies of gas ejection from the core.

-The Athena simulations show a somewhat different behavior near the centre, with the temperature rising and density dropping rapidly as $r$ decreases, giving a constant entropy core.
+The Athena simulations show a somewhat different behaviour near the centre, with the temperature rising and density dropping rapidly as $r$ decreases, giving a constant entropy core.
 This strongly-mixed core, generated by a convective instability driven by the initial perturbation and subsequent flows, becomes larger for a stronger perturbation or for weaker viscosity.
 The core converges over a $\lesssim 10\Gyr$ timescale, washing out the spiral structure near the centre.
-The core is only weakly sensitive to resolution in our simulations; indeed, it is more than an order of magnitude larger than the resolution-induced mixing region seen in our nominal setup in the absence of a perturbation.
+Although the core is substantially larger than the resolution-induced mixing region seen in our nominal set-up in the absence of a perturbation, we find that the core progressively shrinks as the resolution increases; this effect is particularly strong for merger simulations, as shown in Fig. \ref{fig:EntRes}.